 nodegroup.
-A group of logically related nodes.
+A named group of one or more database partitions.

 object.
 In object-oriented programming, an abstraction consisting of data and the operations associated with that data.

 object orientation.
 A programming approach in which anything, real or abstract, can be represented in an application as an object that comprises a set of operations and data values.
 For example, a document can be represented by a document object that comprises document data and operations that can be performed on the document, such as filing, sending, and printing.
 A video clip can be represented by a video object that comprises video data and operations such as playing the video clip or finding a specific video frame.